 Most McCreery residents live two to a room, although a few residents have single rooms.
 Each resident is provided with a twin-sized bed, mattress (mattress may be regular twin size or extra-long twin size), closet, desk with desk light, bookshelves and desk chair.
 Also provided are built-in storage units, mirrors, bulletin boards, and mini-blinds.
-McCreery Hall offers various community areas: three lobbies with televisions and study areas, a computer lab, a prayer room, a laundry facility, bathrooms and a kitchen.
+McCreery Hall offers various community areas: three lobbies with televisions and study areas, a prayer room, a laundry facility, bathrooms and a kitchen.

 Only lofts that meet the following safety guidelines will be allowed in rooms.
 Any loft that doesn’t meet these standards will be taken out of the room by maintenance at the resident’s expense.

 The loft must have 4 attached legs if a “single loft” or at least 6 attached legs if designed to support two beds.